Pitt football | Panthers host Hokies in final home game of season

 “I think every coach in the country worries about that,” Narduzzi said.
 “I think we were pretty detailed with what we had (Thursday) and obviously the two previous days.
 You worry about it.
 You start practice off like, 'Hey, we’re right here, it’s two hours, this all we’re thinking about right now.' ”

 “Yeah, he’s healthier.
-Is he 100 percent yet?
+Is he 100% yet?
 Probably not,” Narduzzi said of Pickett.
 “He’s significantly better than he was against Florida State.
 The extra week obviously helps everybody get healthy, but it certainly was beneficial for Kenny Pickett.”

 The last two meetings between Pitt and Virginia Tech have been lopsided wins for the home teams.
 Pitt won 52-22 at Heinz Field in 2018 while being shut out 28-0 by the Hokies in Blacksburg last season.